Des Trois Tours

 A Patrician House on the Edge of Bourguillon

+Des Trois Tours is a one-star restaurant in Bourguillon, Fribourg, serving French Contemporary cuisine under chef Romain Paillereau.
 The approach to Des Trois Tours sets a register that the kitchen then honours.
 Route de Bourguillon climbs out of Fribourg's medieval centre toward the hamlet of Bourguillon, and the 19th-century patrician house that holds the restaurant reads immediately as something apart from the city's more central dining options.
 The architecture is composed and unhurried, and the interior follows that logic: stylish, refined, modern without being cold.
 You are in a room that takes its own context seriously.

 That context matters because it shapes the cooking.
 Fribourg sits at the linguistic and culinary seam between French-speaking Switzerland and the German-speaking cantons, a position that gives chefs here a more complex regional identity to work with than most Swiss cities.
 The cuisine at Des Trois Tours is classified as French Contemporary, and Chef Romain Paillereau's stripped-back set menu approach draws directly on that Franco-Swiss positioning: classical French structure, edited to the point of essentiality, with a regional terroir that supplies both the ingredients and a kind of restraint that feels genuinely local rather than borrowed.

-Get Exclusive Access →The Set Menu as Curatorial Statement
+The Set Menu as Curatorial Statement

 The terroir-and-provenance frame is the right one for understanding what makes this kitchen's approach coherent.
 The western Swiss plateau and the pre-Alpine arc around Fribourg supply some of the country's more characterful ingredients: the double-cream dairy tradition, grains from the Broye valley, freshwater fish from the lakes and rivers of the canton.
 A French Contemporary kitchen working at this level should be drawing on that larder, using classical technique as the instrument through which regional produce becomes something refined rather than rustic.
 The wine list reinforces that orientation: the focus falls on Switzerland and France, which means the cellar is doing editorial work rather than simply offering optionality.
 Swiss wines at this level of restaurant are a considered choice, not a concession.

 For comparison, Le Pérolles (Classic French) in Fribourg operates at the same €€€€ price point with a more classical French register, while La Cène (Modern Cuisine) and Restaurant Hôtel de Ville (Modern Cuisine) sit a tier lower in pricing.
-Des Trois Tours holds the Michelin-starred position in the city's fine dining structure, which narrows the peer set considerably.
+Des Trois Tours holds the Michelin-starred position in the city's fine dining structure, which narrows the comparable set considerably.

 Recognition and What It Signals